johnrcd/rovi_blog/content/posts/2025-07-12-website-themes.md

 The main issue with supporting themes is that it adds a new overhead to manage when updating a site.
 Full-blown layout changes need to have support for every type of page you want to have, and even colour palettes need some care if you ever decide to update your `--variables`.

-I can get away with it since this website is barebones, but if (when?) it grows in complexity, I'll have to ensure that nothing looks weird on *every* theme available.
+I can get away with it since this website is barebones, but if (when?) it grows in complexity, I'll have to ensure that nothing looks wrong on *every* theme available.

 TL:DR; Add dark mode support to your websites.
 Anything else isn't worth the effort, unless it's fun, then it is!